25 Cheap Recipes for a Healthy You in the New Year

 Beans offer protein plus iron, potassium, and magnesium, all of which are essential to keeping energy flowing.
 Dried beans are cheapest by far, but even canned beans offer everyday value.
 Starting with 16 ounces of cooked beans, use a hand blender to combine with the juice and zest of one lemon, 1 tablespoon of olive oil, salt and pepper to taste, and dried or fresh herbs of your choosing.
 Mix until smooth and creamy.
 Use as a sandwich spread, on crackers, or with crudité for a tasty and healthy meal or snack.

 Depriving yourself of dessert can lead to bigger cravings and overindulgence in unhealthy treats.
 Stick to a healthy eating routine by working in nutritious dessert options such as apple crisp, which uses fresh apples, cinnamon, lemon, oats, and a touch of sugar and butter.
-Start with a basic version from Allrecipes and cut the sugar in half and the butter by one-third.
+Start with a basic version and cut the sugar in half and the butter by one-third.
 The flavors will still pop, and so will the nutritional value.
+Recipe: Allrecipes

 Lentils are a quick-cooking source of healthy vegetarian protein.
 They cost little and keep for long periods in dry storage.
 Basic lentil soup is simple, filling, and can be modified to use whatever vegetables and spices are on hand.
 As an alternative to broth, which can be pricey if not homemade, water seasoned with garlic salt and dried herbs turns out a soup that's just as good.